dillon-mce/dillon-mce.github.io/_posts/2018-12-10-Advent-of-Code-2018-Setup.md

 This says, if I call adventofcode with a `-t` or `--test` flag, it will run the script with no input, otherwise it will run it with the associated input.
 (Again, I know very little about bash, so there is probably a better way to organize this.)

 ### Cleaning Things Up
 Now I had a nice (and relatively pretty) way to run my code once I had something to run.
-But I found as I was moving things over to individual swift files that I generally wanted the same structure for each of these files:
+But I found as I was moving things over to individual Swift files that I generally wanted the same structure for each of these files:
 - I wanted to declare it as a Swift script
 - I wanted to import Cocoa
 - I wanted to set my inputData as the command line argument or an empty string